farhan5248/demingdriventesting/Communicating the strategy to QA/Culture of Easy Ownership.md

 title: Culture of Easy Ownership
 ---

+<iframe width="560" height="315" src="https://www.youtube.com/embed/-mL3zT1iIKw?si=4XjJ1O9T79iEkdkf&amp;clip=UgkxFngcE-tASWvKd3YBlFCtMhTFgZbkaqoo&amp;clipt=ENjJTRiYglA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 This was our direction or challenge

-*We want to become a Quality Assistance team.
+> We want to become a Quality Assistance team.
 We will make it easier for developers to own the execution of our test cases such that we assist them build defect free code.
-We'll do this by having a culture of easy ownership so we can swarm to solve problems and collectively free up our team's time and having a culture of continuous improvement where we keep looking for better ways of working.*
+We'll do this by having a culture of easy ownership so we can swarm to solve problems and collectively free up our team's time and having a culture of continuous improvement where we keep looking for better ways of working.

 I should emphasise that the improvements were not intended to make individual efficiency by optimising locally.
 They had to optimise globally by taking a systems thinking view of our goal.